Architectural Technology BSc (Hons)

 Accreditation

-Accreditation for this course is being renewed as we are making some changes to our modules.
+Accreditation for the degree is being renewed as we are making some changes to our modules.
 This exciting new course is subject to approval from the Chartered Institute of Architectural Technologists (CIAT)1.

 What you'll study